Applications for the 2023/24 awards cycle are now open.

 Fulbright Israel plans to award up to seven master's degree grants to students for the 2023-2024 academic year (starting October 2022).

-This program is designed to allow Bachelor's degree holders to pursue a One year Master's degree at an Israeli institution of higher education.
-Holders of one Master's degree may apply for a second in a different field to the one they received.
+This program is designed to pursue a Master's degree at an Israeli institution of higher education.
+Holders of one Master's degree may apply for a second in a different field than the one they already obtained.

-All nominees must receive a decision from the university by March 15, 2020, and inform USIEF whether or not they have been accepted by emailing Rebecca Zola at [email protected].
+Finalists must receive a decision from the university by March 1, 2023 and inform Fulbright Israel whether or not they have been accepted by emailing Rebecca Zola at [email protected].